BottlecapDave/HomeAssistant-OctopusEnergy/_docs/entities/electricity.md

 !!! warning
     This will only be available if you have specified you have a [Octopus Home Mini](../setup/account.md#home-mini) or have configured an [Octopus Home Pro](../setup//account.md#home-pro).
 Do not set unless you have one.

-The current demand reported by the Home Mini.
-This will try and update every minute.
+The current demand reported by the Home Mini/Pro.
+This will try and update every minute for Home Mini and every 10 seconds for Home Pro.

 | Attribute | Type | Description |
 |-----------|------|-------------|